-- We held our XSJN Committee meetings online. - We hosted our XSJN Dinner in support of JRS as a live event held online. - We ran our advocacy DTBD forum as a series of interviews and presented them on the Xavier College Facebook page. - We supported our partner agencies in donations of goods and funds, volunteering in COVID-Safe ways and in raising awareness of the challenges the people they served were facing.
-For example, rough sleepers or people experiencing homelessness not being able to isolate themselves at home. - We continued to be a voice of social justice in the Xavier School Community and shared news, stories and raised awareness in our regular XSJN Newsletter.
+- We held our XSJN Committee meetings online when we couldn't meet face-to-face. - We hosted our XSJN Dinner in support of JRS as a live event held online in 2020 and on the eve of a lockdown in 2021. - We ran our advocacy DTBD forum as a series of interviews and presented them on the Xavier College Facebook page in 2020 and then as a live event on 2021. - We supported our partner agencies in donations of goods and funds, volunteering in COVID-Safe ways and moved to online platforms where possible.
+We also raised awareness of the challenges that people were facing. - We continued to be a voice of social justice in the Xavier School Community and shared news, stories and raised awareness in our regular XSJN Newsletter.

-We hope this year will be a much more socially and physically present one where we can re-engage with our members, volunteers and supporters to continue to do the work of advocacy and service to those who live on the margins and lack a voice.
+We hope 2022 will be a much more socially and physically present one where we can re-engage with our members, volunteers and supporters to continue to do the work of advocacy and service to those who live on the margins and lack a voice.